andreibesleaga/sustainability-loop-eval/README.md

 ## Citation and license

 Cite the article, and this package as its replication material.
-Machine-readable metadata is in `CITATION.cff`; a Zenodo DOI will be added there once minted.
+Machine-readable metadata is in `CITATION.cff`.

 Copyright © 2026 Andrei N. Besleaga.
 Code is MIT-licensed; all documentation, text, diagrams, figures and result write-ups in this repository are © Andrei N.
-Besleaga, all rights reserved — please cite the article (and the Zenodo DOI once minted) when using them; carbon-intensity data © National Energy System Operator, CC BY 4.0.
+Besleaga, all rights reserved — please cite the article (and the Zenodo DOI) when using them; carbon-intensity data © National Energy System Operator, CC BY 4.0.